-Safe, reliable connections for these various scenarios are described here.
+Safe, reliable connections for these situations are described here.

 For example:~